Connecticut Faith Leaders Collaborative (CFLC)

 What We Have Accomplished?

-In 2020, God has graced the Connecticut Faith Leaders Collaborative, empowering the group to impact several key areas in our state and nation through our collaborative work.
-A short list of noteworthy contributions of CFLC are: –
+God has graced the Connecticut Faith Leaders Collaborative, empowering the group to impact several key areas in our state and nation through our collaborative work.
+Selected activities and noteworthy accomplishments of CFLC are: –

 - Successfully supported the most comprehensive social and civil justice legislation on law enforcement in the United States,

-- Led and covered our State and Nation through open, collaborative and impactful ecumenical and cross-cultural prayer events and activities,
+- Led and continue to cover and lead our State through open, collaborative, and impactful ecumenical and cross-cultural prayer events and activities,

-- Successfully engaged CT Governor and state Re-opening committee to co-author Covid-10 reopening guidelines for CT Houses of Worship,
+- Successfully engaged CT Governor and state Re-opening committee to co-author Covid-19 reopening guidelines for CT Houses of Worship,

-- Reversed State plan for Executive Orders violating Faith Community 2nd and 14th Amendment Rights,
+- Worked collaboratively to effectively safeguard Faith Community 2nd and 14th Amendment Rights,

-- Led our congregations and communities to one of the most effective Covid-19 response and mitigation outcomes in the United States,
+- Led and continue to lead our congregations and communities to one of the most effective Covid-19 response and mitigation outcomes in the United States,

-- Initiated the Launch of the National Faith Leaders Collaborative
+- Served as Prototype for the launch of the National Faith Leaders Collaborative